Yureien/AnimeScraperGUI/README.md

 With this, you can stream or download animes from many sites, which are given in the [anime-scrapers](https://github.com/jQwotos/anime-scrapers) repository.

+This is actually a web UI, in other words, a local server.
+So, you can open the server website on any device on the local network by installing this repo on a PC, or even remotely if you configure it that way (Instructions not included for remote setup.
+Just a tip: Use localtunnel).

+Remember, this is a WIP.
 ## Installation

 Install `django`, `requests` and `bs4` via any installer of your choice like `pip`.